Zabrimus/vdr-plugin-web/README.md

 ### -s / --savets
 Used for debugging.
 The incoming TS streams will be saved in the recordings/web directory.

+### -b / --bindall
+If set, then bind the internal HTTP server to all available network devices.
+Otherwise use the configured IP.

 ## Logging
 Uses the VDR logging mechanism.
 Log entries can be found in ```/var/log/syslog``` with ```[vdrweb]``` prefix.